kedanco/100-days-kallaway-log/README.md

 Added main menu and restart buttons to Pause Overlay but can't get it to work properly yet.

 **Link to work:**

+### Day 5: 28th February Thursday, 2019

+**Today's Progress:** CS50

+**Thoughts:** Continued with Lesson 8 of CS50, covering SQL!
+Good refresher for the Poly days.
+Back then everything was varchar(255) but now I understand the different data types better.

+**Link to work:**

+### Day 6: 1st March Friday, 2019

+**Today's Progress:** Finished CS50!

+**Thoughts:** The last video of CS50 wrapped up with a quick revision across the topics, and also important was the assurance about how:

+- You're not supposed to understand and remember everything, no one is capable of that
+- You'll find that the more you learn, the more you won't understand
+- Basics and understanding of programming and computational thinking will be constantly helpful despite the language you go into

+All in all, the course was very informative in the essential concepts a software engineer should have!
+Shall start on another CS resource after I'm done with my current projects!

+**Link to work:**

+### Day 7: 2nd March Saturday, 2019

+**Today's Progress:** Flappy Bird, BookTracker App

+**Thoughts:** Followed CodingTeacher tutorial on FlappyBird and finally got this game up!
+Much things to add on, like a score and maybe add some challenges too?
+Though it seems kinda difficult to do.

+Started on my personal BookTracker app.
+Kinda challenging to NOT look at any tutorial videos and try setting up a MERN Stack myself.
+Having multiple ways to structure your files has made me kinda confused, but I guess as I do more projects I'll start to understand when to use certain ways.

+Learning Points:

+- Not advisable to size/style canvas with CSS!
+Results in inaccurate sizes.

+**Link to work:**